Investment club: Real estate investment clubs

-Business Investment Clubs
+Business investment clubs

 These clubs are often called incubators and are formed to purchase businesses that generate cash flow and equity.
 Investment types range from a group of people buying lower risk franchises with at least two years of significant revenues and positive cash flow like major fast food franchises, gas stations and hotels to higher risk businesses without an income history like start-ups, inventions, or product patenting and prototype development.

-Hybrid Investment Clubs
+Hybrid investment clubs

 Hybrid clubs are a combination of two or more of the above types of investment clubs.
 Typically, real estate investment clubs are lower in risk and provide higher returns of 21% to 70% than stock, mutual fund or bond investment clubs due to the ongoing need for housing and population growth.
 Business investment clubs have about equal risk when compared to stock, mutual fund or bond investment clubs.
 However, business investment clubs have several additional benefits which include significantly higher returns and lower operating expenses measured by the net profit per year divided by the amount of cash necessary to purchase the business.
 Additionally, you can also hire yourself or family members to work in the business as employees.